 Like all living things, Dubia roaches need moisture to survive.
 However, providing water to a captive Dubia colony isn’t as simple as it may seem on the surface.
 Dubia roaches are notoriously prone to drowning, and you can’t just satisfy this need by giving them a bowl of water.
 The reality of providing water to Dubia roaches is quite a bit more nuanced.

-Sea sponges are an excellent way to provide water to Dubia roaches because they’re safe, effective, and durable.
+Sea sponges are an excellent way to provide water to Dubia roaches.
+Broadly speaking, they’re safe, effective, and durable.
+And they go a long way to prevent them from drowning.
 Here are the details, the reasons why, and some tips on how to use them effectively.

 Sea sponge benefits

 Sea sponges solve the main water/roach problem, which is that they tend to drown in free-standing water.
 It doesn’t even have to be much – just enough to cover their bodies – and for nymphs that’s a very, very small amount.
 When used properly, sea sponges soak up excess water and channel it to their surface, providing the moisture roaches need to survive.